mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

 21. Select **Dispose resources** if you want Tower to automatically delete these AWS resources if you delete the compute environment in Tower.

+22. Apply [**Resource labels**](../resource-labels/overview.md) to the cloud resources consumed by this compute environment.
+Workspace default resource labels are prefilled.

-22. You can use the **Environment variables** option to specify custom environment variables for the Head job and/or Compute jobs.
+23. You can use the **Environment variables** option to specify custom environment variables for the Head job and/or Compute jobs.

-23. Configure any advanced options described below, as needed.
+24. Configure any advanced options described below, as needed.

-24. Select **Create** to finalize the compute environment setup.
+25. Select **Create** to finalize the compute environment setup.
 It will take a few seconds for all the resources to be created, and then you will be ready to launch pipelines.

 Jump to the documentation for [launching pipelines](../launch/launchpad.md).